longkukuhi/RoboEye/README.md

 - `log_dir` is the folder dir that stores the ouput log.
 - `task`  specifics using rerank for training with only use pre-pick images, rerank3t1 for training with both pre-pick and post-pick images.
 - `data_path` is the folder dir that stores the datasets.
-- `vggt_path` specifics the dir to pre-trained weight of VGGT model.
+- `vggt_path` specifics the dir to pretrained weight of VGGT model.

 Sample positive and negative examples for the MRR-driven 3D-awareness training.